Chart Color Schemes

 AreaSearch analysis reveals Ferntree Gully - North recording weaker employment conditions than most comparable areas nationwide

-Ferntree Gully - North has an unemployment rate of 5.5% as of September 2025.
-This is 0.8% higher than Greater Melbourne's rate of 4.7%.
+Ferntree Gully - North has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 5.5% in the past year, with an estimated employment growth of 2.3%.
+As of September 2025, 7,528 residents are employed, and the unemployment rate is 0.8% higher than Greater Melbourne's rate of 4.7%.

 Frequently Asked Questions - Employment